IRS Forms

 • Check the box for “tax year of gain deferral contribution” if you contributed 721(c) property this year.

 • Check “annual reporting” if you are continuing to apply the gain deferral method for property contributed in a prior year.
-Many years are both, mark both if they apply.
+Check only one – the two options are mutually exclusive; use the contribution-year box for the year of the gain deferral contribution and the annual-reporting box for each later year the method still applies.

 1. List each reportable property